 Eddie Red Undercover Mystery in Mayan Mexico by Marcia Wells MYSTERY

-I’m so impressed with this book, the second in the series.
-It’s an action-packed mystery filled with adventure and lots of español.
 Eddie, his best friend Jonah, and his parents are on vacation in Mexico.
-When their new friend Julia’s family’s Mayan mask is stolen from their hotel, an Eddie’s dad is a suspect, Eddie and Jonah decide to solve the mystery themselves.
-Only they don’t speak Spanish all that well, and there’s more to this mystery than just a stolen mask to they team up with their new Mexican friend.
+When Eddie’s dad becomes the primary suspect in a theft of a stolen Mayan mask so Eddie and Jonah decide to solve the mystery themselves.
+Only they don’t speak Spanish all that well, and there’s more to this mystery than just a stolen mask.
 You’ll love the Spanish words throughout, the well-paced action, and the characters.

 Return to Sender by Julia Alvarez REALISTIC